discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 - You can precast <Skill id="29789"/> (LB4), <Skill id="9097"/> (Sw2) and <Skill id="9090"/> (Sc2) on the boss.

 ### **Burn phases**
-Your gameplay is heavily influenced by the dps your team can pull.
-If your team has very high dps (i.e. they phase Skorvald in less that 5 seconds) you wanna precast <Skill name="Bane Signet"/> and fire everything you have as soon as you are getting in combat.
+Your gameplay is heavily influenced by the DPS your team can pull.
+If your team has very high DPS (i.e. they phase Skorvald in less than 5 seconds) you wanna precast <Skill name="Bane Signet"/> and fire everything you have as soon as you are getting in combat.

 ### **Adds**
-You can kill the first two adds with greatsword.
+You can kill the first two adds with a greatsword.
 You can use traps on the 2nd add, without having them on cooldown when you are back at Skorvald.
 Make sure, that you are on scepter/sword at the last add and you are not having cooldown on the weapon swap, or you DPS will suffer a lot.
 You can freely use Traps and GS on the first two adds.
 Swap to scepter/sword after that.

 </Tab>
 <Tab title="Artsariiv">